Trott/solr-proxy/README.md

 Reverse proxy to make a Solr instance read-only, rejecting requests that have the potential to modify the Solr index.

-This is a rewrite of https://github.com/dergachev/solr-security-proxy with some bug fixes and other changes.
+This is a rewrite of [solr-security-proxy](https://github.com/dergachev/solr-security-proxy) with some bug fixes and additional features.

 [![Build Status](https://secure.travis-ci.org/Trott/solr-proxy.png)](http://travis-ci.org/Trott/solr-proxy)